margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ## There is some other writing at the bottom. ##

+## Diary Entry - 10 Years in the Future ##
+Dear Margaret,
+Remember how on this day, 10 years ago, how forgiven you felt for the first time for all the crimes done, and all the wrongs done.
+You had so much deep love and deep thought for humanity.
+You started growing in new ways, and waking up old passions for English writing and children's books.
+You started understanding cultural nuances more clearly, and finding full freedom from suicidal thinking.
+You had love for family so much on this day 10 years ago, as well as love for the little ones on the street.
+You let go of the things you needed to be letting go of, and you started learning some of the deeper things you needed to learn.
+Thank God for moving you forward for 10 years and bringing healing, color, good relationships, full freedom from suicide, and and fulfillment into your life.
+The sun continues to shine every day.

 ## Gratitude List ##
 * Grateful for the woman working at McDonald's.
 Grateful for the human connection.
 Grateful to pray for the whole world, and the whole country and wait patiently in the car.
 * Grateful for the song by the Black Eyed Peas, asking "Where is the Love?".